divergentmedia/divergentDocumentation/Phosphor/Phosphor.md

 # **3** Optimizing Media for Phosphor #

 ## Types of Source Material ##
 Phosphor works best with short movies which do not contain a lot of visual noise.
 Visual noise includes things like static on a television screen, a snow storm, or ripping water.

+Sources can be either QuickTime files (H.264, ProRes) or image sequences.
+Image sequences should be in their own folder, and the files should be numbered sequentially.
+By default, image sequences play at a rate of 20 frames per second, but this can be altered using the "rate" control.

 ## Framerate ##
 Video typically runs at 30 frames per second.
 In many cases, you can achieve fluid motion with a lower framerate, and thus benefit from greater efficiency.
 Using your video editing software to convert your media to 15 frames per second will substantially reduce the size of your composition.

+The "Rate" control in Phosphor allows you to control the rate at which the final composition plays, but will not alter the overall filesize.

 ## Duration ##
 Videos longer than approximately 30 seconds will generally result in large compositions, which may not work well on mobile devices or devices with limited memory.
 For these types of content, a more traditional video embed is more appropriate.